Man catcher

-A man catcher, also known as catchpole, is a type of pole weapon.
+A man catcher (compare Menschenfänger), also known as catchpole, is a capture tool for law enforcement work and similar.
+It is a form of polearm, consisting of a long shaft equipped with a semicircular arc at one end, intended to be thrusted against an opposing individual, with the aim of encircling their waist, limbs, or neck, followed by further thrusts to push the captured person up against a wall or the ground in order to limit and lock their ability to move and escape.

-History
+Historical use

-It was used in Europe as late as the 18th century.
+Europe

+Man catchers were used in Europe during the Late Middle Ages and the Renaissance, with some countries, like Sweden, using it conventionally until the late 19th century.
 The European design consisted of a pole mounted with a two pronged head.
 Each prong was semi-circular in shape with a spring-loaded "door" on the front.
 This created an effective valve that would allow the ring to pass around a man-sized cylinder and keep it trapped.
-The man catcher was used primarily to pull a person from horseback and drag him to the ground where he could be helplessly pinned.
-This is one of the few examples of less-lethal polearms.

-The design assumes that the captured person wears armor to protect him against the metal prongs, which could easily hurt the neck of a person without armor.
+Man catchers were a sort of policing weapon, and was used to capture people alive by their neck and drag them to the ground where they could be helplessly pinned.
+Some early designs assumes that the captured person wears armor to protect him against the metal prongs, which could easily hurt the neck of a person without armor.
+Such could be used to pull a person from horseback.
+In later periods, man catchers were mainly a weapon against drunkards and other troublemakers.
 The man catcher was also used to trap and contain violent prisoners.